Make sure it’s really broken before starting garbage disposal installation

 Plumber’s putty is typically recommended for sealing the sink flange to the sink itself, but silicone will provide a more reliable seal.
 With silicone, there’s almost no chance-now or later-that the flange will leak.

-However, when it’s time to replace the disposal and the sink flange again, you should know that old silicone is much harder to remove than old plumber’s putty.
+However, when it’s time to replace the disposal and the sink flange again as part of your garbage disposal installation, you should know that old silicone is much harder to remove than old plumber’s putty.
 But that’s why it works better!

 Inspect the plumbing first